PXLCloudAndAutomation/TerraformvSphereExamples/README.md

 * A Unix-like host OS (OSX, GNU/Linux).
 * Terraform (Terraform v0.11.10)
 * Python 2 (Python 2.7.15rc1)
-* VMware vSphere 6.5 login access
+* VMware vSphere login access
-* VMware esxi 6.5 login access
-* CentOS-7-template (More info TBA)
-* CentOS-7-webserver-template (More info TBA)
-* pfSense-CE-2.4.4-template (More info TBA)
-* SSH keys to access the templates
+* [CentOS-7-1NIC-base-template](https://drive.google.com/file/d/1rO3r3dLq1r0ftX7U0aAbCJvBWoaH4PCm/view) (Login/Passwd: user/user)
+* [CentOS-7-2NICs-base-template](https://drive.google.com/file/d/1y-qoK7-AuzBmQDvthiD7eZZe03OtuNET/view) (Login/Passwd: user/user)

 ## Before running ANY example
-VMWare vSphere and VMWare esxi access is absolutely necessary.
-Test it is before running any of the examples.
+VMWare vSphere access is absolutely necessary.
+Test this before running any of the examples.
+For example using Postman.

+Make sure the provided templates [CentOS-7-1NIC-base-template](https://drive.google.com/file/d/1rO3r3dLq1r0ftX7U0aAbCJvBWoaH4PCm/view) and [CentOS-7-2NICs-base-template](https://drive.google.com/file/d/1y-qoK7-AuzBmQDvthiD7eZZe03OtuNET/view) are available on the vSphere system **as templates**.
+Deploy these as OVF and save them as templates.

 ## Before running an example
-Each subdirectory, listed below in The examples, contains a complete Terraform example, including the `terraform.tfvars` file.
-Each example needs 3 steps to get up and running.
+Each subdirectory, listed below in The examples, contains a complete Terraform example, including an `terraform.tfvars`  example file caled `terraform.tfvars_example`.

+Each example needs a few steps to get up and running.
 Execute the commands inside the directory of the example.

-1. Fill in the necessary variables.
+0. Remove the `_example` part from the example file. (**Pro-tip:** copy it!)
+1. Alter the values of the variables in `terraform.tfvars`.
+   Do not forget to uncomment the login information and add your own credentials.
+2. `$ terraform init`
-2. `$ terraform plan`
+3. `$ terraform plan`
-3. `$ terraform apply`
+4. `$ terraform apply`

 ## Before moving to another example
 Always clean up before going to the next (or previous) example, otherwise (strange) errors can occur.
 Debugging those is time consuming.